C-Undritz/Community-Treats/README.md

 * [Mobile v0.1](assets/readme/community_treats_mobile-wireframe_v0.1.pdf)
 * [Desktop v0.1](assets/readme/community_treats_desktop-wireframe_v0.1.pdf)

+The final design closely matches the wireframes completed at the outset of the project.
+Where there are changes, this is detailed in the 'noted design changes' section below.

 ---
 ># **SURFACE**
 # Theme
-The website look and feel is consistent throughout, the ease of which is achieved through the use of Jinja templating and the Materialize framework
+The website look and feel is consistent throughout, the ease of which is achieved through the use of Jinja templating, Materialize framework and custom CSS.

-The aim for the site to be simple yet engaging from the outset to encourage the site visitor to explore further.
+The aim is for the site to be simple yet engaging from the outset to encourage the site visitor to explore further.
 The pastel colour scheme, font choice and banner should leave the user in no doubt as to the content and purpose of the site.

 # Colours
-The colours selected for the game are muted pastels which reflect the natural colours found in baking and associated ingredients
+The colours selected for the wesbite are pastel like colours.

 ![Community Treats Colour Palette](assets/readme/community_treats-colour_palette.png)

 # Text
 ## Fonts